critocrito/sugarcube/packages/plugin-googlesheets/README.md

 - `google.client_id`: The identifier for this client.
 - `google.client_secret`: A secret that is used by this client.
 - `google.spreadsheet_id`: The ID of the spreadsheet to fetch from.
+- `google.query_default_type`: Specify a default query type if none is provided.
+The plugin looks up query types in a column named `type`.
+If this column is missing, or the cell is empty, us the value of this option instead.

 ### `sheets_append`